Jack Evans (wrestler)

 Jack Edward Miller (born April 2, 1982), better known by the ring name Jack Evans, is an American professional wrestler.
-Throughout his career, he has wrestled for numerous promotions around the world, including Calgary's Stampede Wrestling, Ring of Honor, Dragon Gate, Combat Zone Wrestling, Lucha Underground, Pro Wrestling Guerrilla, Pro Wrestling Noah, Wrestling Society X and All Elite Wrestling.
+He is performs on the independent circuit.
+Throughout his career, he has previous wrestled for numerous promotions around the world, including Calgary's Stampede Wrestling, Ring of Honor, Dragon Gate, Combat Zone Wrestling, Lucha Underground, Pro Wrestling Guerrilla, Pro Wrestling Noah, Wrestling Society X and All Elite Wrestling.
 He is a former PWG World Tag Team Champion and winner of the 2008 Dynamite Duumvirate Tag Team Title Tournament (with Roderick Strong).

 Professional wrestling career

 Training and early career (2000–2004)

 Evans made his debut in September 2000 against Tiger Redding.
 He then began wrestling in the Matrats promotion, which was set up by Eric Bischoff.
 In mid-2003, Evans broke his ankle, before competing for Stampede Wrestling after recovering.
 He also wrestled for Major League Wrestling (MLW) in 2003 and early 2004.
 He challenged for the MLW Junior Heavyweight Championship, losing a singles match to the champion Sonjay Dutt, and also unsuccessfully participating in a four-way match, also involving Dutt, Puma and Chasyn Rance.
 During his time in MLW, he also wrestled under a mask as "Dark Fuego" to team with Pete Wilson.